pypest/pypestutils/README.md

 #### Build pestutils on Windows

 There are two methods to compile Fortran code on Windows, using MSYS2 via bash or a conda environment via cmd.

-MSYS2 can use `./scripts/build_lib.sh` similar to Linux or to use a conda environment with `m2w64-gcc-fortran` and `meson` and `call .\scripts\build_lib.bat`.
-On Windows, the shared library name is `pestutils.dll`, which needs to be copied into the module path `pypestutils\lib\` to enable it to be found.
+1. MSYS2 can use `./scripts/build_lib.sh` similar to Linux.

+2. To use a conda, install `m2w64-gcc-fortran` and `meson` in a conda environment.
+With the environment active, call `.\scripts\build_lib.bat`.
+This will compile the library, writting `pestutils.dll` in the `.\inst\bin\` folder.
+Copy `pestutils.dll` into the module path `pypestutils\lib\` to enable it to be found.

+Then, install the local version of this package with pip.

 #### Install pypestutils